The human gut is home to trillions of microorganisms collectively known as the gut microbiota.

 Emma started taking a daily probiotic supplement containing Lactobacillus rhamnosus and Bifidobacterium breve, strains known for their positive effects on gut health and metabolism.

 Over six months, Emma experienced noticeable changes.
 Her weight dropped by 12 pounds, but more importantly, she observed a significant reduction in abdominal fat.
+Her gut bacteria and obesity were interlinked.

 She also felt more energetic and less bloated.
 This transformation aligns with findings from a study in The British Journal of Nutrition (Sanchez et al., 2014), which showed that probiotics could improve gut microbiota composition, leading to better energy regulation and reduced fat storage.